 Hi everybody, Colin Fragar, CEO of Council Approval Group.

-I would love to share with you one of my favorite types of property investment and that is a Dual Occupancy.
+I would love to share with you one of my favourite types of property investment and that is a dual occupancy.
 And specifically, I want to answer the common question, What is a Dual Occupancy Home?

 What is a Dual Occupancy Home?

-So a Dual Occupancy isn’t really a common day language that we use.
-We use words like duplex or townhouse or subdivision, but a Dual Occupancy is a town planning term.
+So dual occupancy isn’t really a common day language that we use.
+We use words like duplex or townhouse or subdivision, but a dual occupancy is a town planning term.

 A Dual Occupancy is usually defined as two properties on one title, either attached or detached.

-Although if you drive down the street and pull up at a house with a common wall in between may certainly be a dual occupancy, there are other types of dual occupancies.
+If you drive down the street and pull up at a house with a common wall in between may certainly be a dual occupancy.
+However, there are other types of dual occupancies.
 (As an aside I actually think that it’s always the best use of a site to put this style of dual occupancy on a property).

 Attached Dual Occupancy Homes

-You can also have another type of an attached Dual Occupancy where it runs with a common wall again and there’s your street there.
-Some tricks and tips on this, if you are doing an attached Dual Occupancy, see if you can retain the existing dwelling.
-I promise you, you will literally save hundreds of thousands of dollars, in my experience based on the ones that I’ve done, because you don’t have to rebuild effectively for $300,000 or $400,000 in another dwelling.
+You can also have another type of an attached dual occupancy where it runs with a common wall again and there’s your street there.
+Some tricks and tips on this, if you are doing an attached dual occupancy, see if you can retain the existing dwelling.
+I promise you, you will literally save hundreds of thousands of dollars.
+In my experience, based on the ones that I’ve done, you save because you don’t have to rebuild.
+It’s effectively $300,000 or $400,000 for another dwelling.